Latest Moonbeam (GLMR) News Update

 TLDR

-Moonbeam's codebase continues to evolve with regular runtime upgrades focused on staking, cross-chain functionality, and Ethereum compatibility.
+Moonbeam's codebase continues to evolve with regular runtime upgrades focused on interoperability and core infrastructure.

-1. RT4202 Upgrade Proposal (March 2026) – Aims to enhance EVM compatibility and cross-chain messaging while preparing for the Osaka hard fork.
+1. RT4202 Upgrade Proposal (March 2026) – Aims to enhance EVM compatibility, improve cross-chain messaging, and add Osaka fork support.

-2. RT4100 Staking & Cross-Chain Upgrade (January 2026) – Improved staking flexibility and prepared the network for the Polkadot Asset Hub migration.
+2. RT4100 Staking & Cross-Chain Upgrade (Dec 2025–Jan 2026) – Introduced major staking improvements and prepared the network for the Polkadot Asset Hub migration.

 Deep Dive